bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Macro

-Format: `MD` macnam
+Format: `MD` nam

-Defaults:
+Defaults: temp

 Description:
-Defines macro.
+`MD` is an old command for defining to a macro.
+It has been replaced with the `CRTMAC` command and is currently simply an alias to it.
+As such `CRTMAC` should be used in place of `MD`.
 ## MDL
 Delete macro 	            TEMP